 Definitely takes some time to get used to.

 I will say that carving on these is really fun.
 My ideal riding is averaging 10-15mph and doing long drawn-out carves.
 It’s soo fun.

 I’m gonna be completely honest, I’m still learning about the techy side of electric boards.

 I did a lot of research and have a somewhat solid grasp of what it all means.
 Still, obviously, a lot to learn, but…

-There seemed to be some controversy because they originally claimed it was 504 watt-hours, although they have since changed it on their websites.
+There seemed to be some controversy because they originally claimed it was 504 watt-hours, although they have since changed it on their website.